werthm/FooAna/README.md

-FAUtils               : namespace with utility functions FAUtilsA2             : namespace with utility functions related to the A2 experiment FAConfig              : namespace with constants and definitions FAVersion             : namespace with version information
+FAUtils               : namespace with utility functions FAUtilsA2             : namespace with utility functions related to the A2 experiment FAConfigA2            : namespace with constants and definitions
 ```

 ## User Guide